sitscholl/topoclim/README.md

     air temperature and modeled air temperature from the lapse-rate and topoclimate models.

-The following code imports some of these datasets that are used in the next steps for the topoclimate model.
+Use the syntax `?DatasetName` (e.g. `?official_stations`) to get more information about a certain dataset.
+The following code imports some of these datasets, that are required for the topoclimate model.

 ``` r
 data("official_stations")